GabrielSilveiraa/GMSNetworkLayer/README.md

 }
 ```

-The Result Object has to agree with Decodable protocol as the example above:
+The Result Object has to agree with Decodable protocol as the example below:

 ```
 struct BookVolumes: Decodable {